 Mentor meetings can occur in person or remotely and will be scheduled based on the availability of the founder and the mentor.
 By participating, mentors will provide 30 minutes of support to two founders each week for 10 weeks, resulting in a time commitment of one hour per week.

-Launched in Spring 2020, the Forty Acres Founders Pre-Accelerator Program at the Herb Kelleher Center for Entrepreneurship offers undergraduate student founders the opportunity to study potential customers, improve their product, establish product-market fit, and position their product for success within the marketplace.
+Launched in Spring 2020, the Forty Acres Founders Program at the Herb Kelleher Entrepreneurship Center offers undergraduate student founders the opportunity to study potential customers, improve their product, establish product-market fit, and position their product for success within the marketplace.

 Students learn to vet their ideas, develop skills for researching and understanding customer needs, and develop tools for building a product and service that appropriately fit a market need.